-This Report has been prepared as a joint statement, made by BRPU, Brookfield Properties Development LP, Brookfield Residential (Alberta) LP and Brookfield Residential (Ontario) LP (together, the "Reporting Entities").
+This Report has been prepared as a joint statement, made by BRPU and its subsidiary entities, Brookfield Residential (Alberta) LP and Brookfield Residential (Ontario) LP (together, the "Reporting Entities").

 The Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") imposes an obligation on the Reporting Entities to report on the measures taken to prevent and reduce the risk that forced labour or child labour is used in their supply chains.
-This Report is made in accordance with the Act and relates to the period January 1, 2023 to December 31, 2023.
-This is the first report under the Act.
+This Report is made in accordance with the Act and relates to the period January 1, 2024 to December 31, 2024.
+This is the second report under the Act.